Alamo Race Track: Birds At Home (2003–2005)

-Black Cat John Brown (2006-2009)
+Black Cat John Brown (2006–2009)

 In mid-2006 the band began recording Black Cat John Brown.
 During this time, a dressing room performance of the song Black Cat John Brown found its way on to YouTube.
 Within two weeks the song was viewed by more than 541,000 people.
 This success translated into widespread media exposure in the Netherlands.

 When the album was released in October it was received well amongst press and record buying audience.
 Black Cat John Brown reaches the number one spot in the Scherpe Rand Van Platenland, an alternative music chart in the Netherlands.

 In December the band toured as part of the Fine Fine Music tour.
 Together with labelmates Ghost Trucker, Spinvis, Do-The-Undo and El Pino & the Volunteers the band visited numerous venues in the Netherlands.
-In 2007 they did a Take-Away Show video session shot by Vincent Moon.
-That session can be found on Crackle.

 The band opened 2007 with a show at the Noorderslag festival in Groningen.
 In early January the band also recorded a video for the song Northern Territory.

 After the Noorderslag show on January 13 the rest of January and February were dedicated to touring abroad.
 Alamo Race Track plays at the De Nachten festival in Antwerp and follows this up with a three-week streak of shows in France.
 The tour was a great success as almost all venues were sold out.

-Unicorn Loves Deer (2010-2014)
+Unicorn Loves Deer (2010–2014)

 After Black Cat John Brown, the line-up changed dramatically.
 David Corel and Guy Bours left the group, to be replaced with Jelte van Andel (bass) and Robin Buijs (drums).
 In early 2010 the band announced a new tour.
 With the premiere of the soundtrack to a theatrical work by director Jakop Ahlbom on February 12.
 They composed music especially for the play and performed the music live on stage.
 The pieces from the show during and after the tour formed the basis for Alamo Race Track's third album Unicorn Loves Deer.